I. BACKGROUND AND PURPOSE

 1. Stock Option Exercises

-2. Restricted Stock Units and Market Stock Units
+2. Restricted Stock Units, Performance Stock Units, and Market Stock Units

-This policy does not apply to (i) the vesting or settlement of RSUs and MSUs for which the holder has no discretion to sell, provided that any Director settling an RSU or MSU grant has, immediately upon the initial grant of such RSU or MSU, notified the Compliance Officer of the Director’s waiver of discretion to sell upon vesting or settlement; (ii) the exercise of a tax withholding right pursuant to which you elect to have Synaptics withhold shares of stock to satisfy tax withholding requirements upon the vesting of any RSUs or MSUs; or (iii) a sell to cover transaction (x) under which you have previously elected to have a broker sell vested RSUs or MSUs to cover any applicable tax withholding requirements (so long as such sell to cover election was made in an open window when you were not in possession of material non-public information) or (y) which is otherwise mandated by Synaptics.
-This policy does apply, however, to any sale of Synaptics shares that you actually receive upon vesting and settlement of your RSUs.
+This policy does not apply to (i) the vesting or settlement of RSUs, PSUs, and MSUs for which you have no discretion to sell; (ii) the exercise of a tax withholding right pursuant to which you elect in advance to have Synaptics withhold shares of stock to satisfy tax withholding requirements upon the vesting of any RSUs, PSUs, or MSUs; or (iii) a sell to cover transaction that is otherwise mandated by Synaptics or under which you have previously elected in advance to have a broker sell vested RSUs, PSUs, or MSUs to cover any applicable tax withholding requirements (so long as such sell to cover election was made in an open trading window when you were not in possession of material nonpublic information in compliance with Rule 10b5-1).
+This policy does apply, however, to any sale or other transaction involving Synaptics shares that you actually receive upon vesting and settlement of your RSUs, PSUs, or MSUs.

 IV.
 Penalties for Violation